dmbarbour/glas/docs/GlasZero.md

 ## Bootstrap

-Assume an implementation of g0 is built-in to the command-line utility.
+Assume an implementation of g0 is built-in to the command-line tool.
 This implementation is used to build module language-g0 to a value of form `(compile:P0, ...)`.
 Program P0 is then used to rebuild language-g0, producing `(compile:P1, ...)`.
 P0 and P1 should have the same behavior but may differ structurally due to optimizations or annotations.

 To resolve this, we use P1 to rebuild language-g0 once more, producing `(compile:P2, ...)`.

-If P1 and P2 are structurally equal, we have successfully bootstrapped g0.
-If not, bootstrap has failed and we must debug the built-in definition and language-g0 module.
+If P1 and P2 are structurally equivalent, we have successfully bootstrapped g0.
+If not, bootstrap fails and we must debug.
 Essentially, we require language-g0 to reach a fixpoint almost immediately.

-A remaining goal is bootstrap of the command-line utility.
-This requires extracting a binary executable from the Glas module system that can replace the original command-line utility.
+A remaining goal is bootstrap of the executable for the command-line tool.
+This requires extracting a binary executable from the Glas module system that can adequately replace the original command-line utility.

-## Extensions
+## Extension

-The g0 syntax should not be extended much because doing so will hinder bootstrap implementations.
-It's already pushing the limits for complexity with compile-time evaluation.
-Of course, if there are any features that greatly simplify bootstrap and do not overly complicate the model, we can consider them.
-Most extensions should be deferred to development of new language modules after bootstrap.
+The g0 syntax should not be extended very much because a significant goal is to preserve simplicity of bootstrap.
+However, if there are any features that simplify bootstrap or at least do not significantly complicate compilation, we can consider them.
+In many cases, it is wiser to design an alternative language module that implements the desired features.

+Extensions accepted so far: data definitions, static assertions, export function.

 ### Variables?
-Rejected!
+Rejected.

 Variables are often more convenient than manual data-plumbing with swap, drop, etc..
-However, full support for variables (e.g. controlling variable capture within macros, mutation of variables within a loop, pass-by-reference) is somewhat more complicated than I'd prefer to address prior to bootstrap of g0.
-Future language modules may support variables, but g0 will not.
+However, full support for variables requires the ability to use variables from within loops or conditionals, mutate variables, pass by reference, etc..
+Abstracting the data stack and adjusting the calling convention for functions within the language (e.g. supporting keyword parameters and results) would be a useful step.
+My decision is to defer this feature for a later language module.

+### User-Defined Operators?
+Rejected.

+We could implicitly rewrite '=>' to 'op-x3d-x3e' based on the ascii hexadecimal, and similar for other ops.
+Then we could define this word normally.
+However, I think ops won't fit the aesthetic of a postfix language, especially without type-driven overloads.
+Of course, ops should be supported by other language modules.

+### Staged Macros?
+Tentative.

+Macros currently produce a program as the first result.
+However, we could extend macros to permit a `macro:Program` result such that the result may be another macro call.
+The main use-case for this would be support for variable-arity macros; however, I'm not convinced this is a good idea or necessary.
+I've decided to defer this extension; if needed, adding it later won't break existing code.

+### Lists of Programs?
+Rejected.

+Idea is `{ foo, bar, baz }` syntax produces a list of program blocks, which a macro could process.
+This could simplify concise expression of lists or dicts, e.g. as `{1, 2, 3}` or `{'x 1, 'y 2, 'z 3}`.
+However, it would interact awkwardly with data abstraction and complicates construction of data, so I've decided against this feature.

+### Macro State?
+Rejected.

+A compiler could enable macros to communicate via compile-time effects, e.g. through variables.
+This has many potential use-cases.
+However, I'd prefer flexible communication models when I eventually pursue this concept - bidirectional within a file, and even communications between modules, likely based on soft constraint systems and assignment of constraint/logic variables.
+Essentially, the complete version of this feature should be deferred to a higher 'layer' of programming languages than g0 is intended to serve or represent.

+### Assertion Parameter?
+Rejected.

+Similar to export, we could provide the dictionary as an input to assertions.
+This would allow more flexible analysis, but may also complicate reasoning and refactoring insofar as our dictionary exposes symbols that will be shadowed later.
+I've decided to avoid this complication; assertions are still useful, and any special analysis on the whole dictionary may be deferred to export function.